iDEM-eu/Classifier-App/README.md

 - **Model comparison** across all configured HF models
 - Optional **XAI** via Captum Integrated Gradients

-This API is designed to sit alongside your existing Streamlit app.
+This API is designed to sit alongside the existing Streamlit app.

 ---